rsonger/software-engineering-lab/_posts/2026-04-15-drawing-shapes.md

 ## Passing Data Between Shaders

 We can also use vertex buffers to hold color data in addition to position data.
 This requires a few extra steps since buffer data is first passed into the vertex shader, but color data is only used in the fragment shader.
-So we need to pass the color data from the vertex shader to the fragment shader.
+So the vertex shader simply passes the color data on to the fragment shader without processing it.

 Remember, in the [OpenGL Shading Language (GLSL)](/software-engineering-lab/notes/windows-points/#the-opengl-shading-language-glsl), variables have *type qualifiers*.
 In the vertex shader, `in` means the variable data comes from a vertex buffer and `out` means the data will go to the fragment shader.
 In the fragment shader, `in` means the data comes from the vertex shader and `out` means the data will be stored in another memory buffer.

-In order to send color data from our application to be rendered by the fragment shader, we need to send it through a variable in the vertex shader.
-So the vertex shader will declare an `in vertexColor` variable and an `out color` variable.
-Then, the fragment shader must also declare an `in` variable with the exact same name and type as the `out` variable from the vertex shader.
+In order to send color data from our Python app the fragment shader, we need to give it an input variable and an output variable in the vertex shader, declared as `in vertexColor` and `out color`.
+Then, the fragment shader also declares an input variable with the exact same name and type as the output variable from the vertex shader.

 ![Data flow between shaders and buffers](/software-engineering-lab/assets/images/buffer-shader-dataflow.png)